hurdofchris/UniverseGame/README.md

 3. Implementation

     This is where developers can submit code to fulfill items from the roadmap.
 Documentation of the feature details and how the code fulfills it should be in code comments.
+Development will currently proceed using trunk-based development.